rcsb/strucmotif-search/README.md

 - data should be stored on SSD (~6 GB for archive, ~65 GB for lookup table, ~40 GB for residue-DB)

 ## Implementation
-A inverted indexing strategy is employed to find all similar motif occurrences in a search space of >160k structures.
+An inverted indexing strategy is employed to find all similar motif occurrences in a search space of >160k structures.
 All occurrences of amino acids & nucleotides pairs are described by a `ResiduePairDescriptor` that captures:
 - label of residue 1: e.g. histidine => `H`
 - label of residue 2: e.g. aspartic acid => `D`